December 2024

 - learning from examples of energy champions and state-owned energy companies

-All delegates will be able to contribute, alongside key policy officials, to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
+All delegates were able to contribute, alongside key policy officials, to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include parliamentary pass-holders from the House of Commons and officials from DESNZ; Defra; DSIT; DfT; DAERA, NI; DfE, NI; CCC; EA; Ofwat; MMO; CMA; NAO; ONS; DBT; HSE; DEEC, ROI; DfC, NI; MHCLG; UKIB; FCDO; CCS; Geospatial Commission; The Scottish Government; and the Welsh Government.
+As well as key stakeholders, those that attended include parliamentary pass-holders from the House of Commons and officials from DESNZ; Defra; DSIT; DfT; DAERA, NI; HMRC; HM Treasury; DfE, NI; CCC; EA; Ofwat; MMO; CMA; NAO; ONS; DBT; HSE; GB Nuclear; DEEC, ROI; DfC, NI; MHCLG; UKIB; FCDO; CCS; Geospatial Commission; The Scottish Government; and the Welsh Government.